Kenneth Meng

 Adafruit Matrix Portal S3 with 32x32 HUB75 Matrix

 This microcontroller has built-in pins to connect to HUB75 matrix panel (I have this 32x32 one).
-I originally got it to also connect a temperature sensor and IR transmitter to also use it as a thermostat but decided to do that separately (see ESP8285 above).
+I originally got it to also connect a temperature sensor and IR transmitter to also use it as a thermostat but decided to do that separately (see ESP8285 below).
 Instead I installed WLED MoonModules, which has support for 2D panels and is a lot easier to control and customize than something I could program using Arduino.
 It has some pretty cool built-in effects.
 I still need to make an enclosure for the panel, however.

 SK6812RGBW LED Strip with ESP8266